KJMaldonado7/Project4_Energy_Consumption/README.md

         return 'High`

 ## Summary
 Our best results came after binning our target variables (whether that be `TOTALBTU` or `TOTALDOL`).
 This likely the result of the large variance of our target variables and as a result, it makes sense to bin them as we did.
-This allowed us to acheive our 75% accuracy goal and 80% R<sup>2</sup> value.
+This allowed us to achieve our 75% accuracy goal and 80% R<sup>2</sup> value.